Aiosa/viaWebGL/README.md

 Run the examples using any localhost server: the easiest is to download *VS Code* and install *Live Server* extension.
 Then go to any `.html` file meant for display and in the context menu (right click) select *Open with live server*.

+### Template

+You can start from any example and develop your own app, or use `template` - all-in-one `html` for lightweight start with opsenSaedragonGL.
+Simply modify the file with your own code and run it!
+It just shows two images - one original, one with edge detection shader with an range input to change opacity at will.
+But unlike most examples, the opacity is not modified on a canvas, but **sent to a fragment shader and re-drawn on every update** - pretty smooth, isn't it? ;)

 ### Swift guide

 First, initialize your OSD: